Calls grow to curb finance industry's 'buy now, pay later' – DW – 01/10/2023

 The system is based on an old trick: Just four easy payments.
 "This has been a long, time-tested method for increasing sales," said Rohit Chopra, director of the Consumer Financial Protection Bureau.
 "While major providers don't currently rely on charging interest, they make money through fees charged both to sellers and to consumers who don't pay on time."

-His remarks accompanied a market monitoring report put out by the Washington, D.C.-based government agency that tried to better understand the financial product and start to formulate regulation guidelines.
+His remarks accompanied a market monitoring report put out by the Washington, DC-based government agency that tried to better understand the financial product and start to formulate regulatory guidelines.

 Paying in four installments